 This serger scrap catcher is designed to fit most home sergers.
 Mine is a Bernina with a base which will be sitting the mat measuring a depth of 8″ and width of 11 1/2″.
 You can see a picture of it in the photo.
 If your serger is around this size, which most are, the catcher will fit perfectly.
 The design leaves about an inch spare around the base so there is some flexibility as well.
 If your serger is a considerably larger, professional model, you may have to adjust the size of the pieces in the cutting schedule below.

-I have made the pattern in a series of rectangles with the following measurements.
-Basically, you want to make the pattern 1″ bigger than the width of the bottom of your machine.
+I have made the pattern in a simple series of rectangles with the following measurements.
+You can modify this if you have a larger or smaller than standard machine.
+Basically, you just want to make the pattern 1″ bigger than the width of the bottom of your machine.

-Piece #1: 18″ x 12 ” Back/Mat Cut 2 pieces.
+- Piece #1: 12″ X 18 ” Back/Mat Cut 2 pieces.
 One piece will be for the front and another for the back so you can use contrasting fabric as you will see below.

 When tracing your own rectangles make sure pieces #1, #2 and #5 are the same width.